cxcloud/generator-demo-frontend/README.md

 By default the demo will be available at [http://localhost:4200/](http://localhost:4200/).
 The app will automatically reload if changes of source files was made.

-> **Note:** in order to connect to different APIs, some [changes in configuration files](https://docs.cxcloud.com/setting-up-a-cxcloud-project/generating-a-frontend#configuration) might be required.
+> **Note:** In order to connect to different APIs, some [changes in configuration files](https://docs.cxcloud.com/setting-up-a-cxcloud-project/generating-a-frontend#configuration) might be required.

+> **Note:** Before getting started you might need to [install Angular CLI](https://github.com/angular/angular-cli/wiki).

 ## Copy repository